tshjustin/ByteSize/README.md

 ### Backend

-1. Storing of saved papers
+1. Storing of saved papers ✔️ (Done with LocalStorage.
+KIV if need to shift to backend)

-2. Authenthication if requires by 1.
+2. Authenthication if requires by 1. ✔️ (LocalStorage for Saved Papers)

 3. Scraping and packaging of pre-prints